vholik/medusa-custom-attributes/README.md

 }
 ```

-Attribute values also has a JSONB metadata field in which you can define what ever values that you want for example color values:
+Attribute values also has a JSONB metadata field in which you can define whatever values you want:

 ```
 {